Amethyst-szs/MoonFlow/MoonFlow/docs/contributing/repo_outline.md

 Changes to this library are far more technical and precise, featuring zero UI and very little high-level API access.

 ## Nindot.Tests
 A test library for the `Nindot` project.
-These tests can be run locally (with additional tests if a Super Mario Odyssey v1.0.0-v1.3.0 romfs path is provided) and are also run by GitHub actions to ensure stability in `Nindot`.
+These tests can be run locally (with additional tests if a Super Mario Odyssey v1.0.0-v1.3.0[^1] romfs path is provided) and are also run by GitHub actions to ensure stability in `Nindot`.

+[^1]: v1.4.0 and v1.4.1 do not have tests because they are identicial to v1.3.0 on the original Nintendo Switch system.

 ## Godot.Extension
 A side-library built as a dependency for `MoonFlow`, featuring little more than extension methods for the `GodotSharp` classes and nodes.